CloudLabs-MOC/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-3.md

 1. If a **Welcome to Microsoft Azure** pop-up window appears, click **Cancel** to skip the tour.

 1. Now you will see the Azure Portal Dashboard.
-Click on **Resource groups** from the Navigate panel to see the resource groups.
+Click on **Resource groups** from the navigate panel to see the resource groups.

-1. Confirm you have a resource group **GitHub-Copilot-Challenges** present, as shown in the below screenshot.
+1. Confirm you have a resource group **GitHub-Copilot-Challenges** present.
 You need to use the **GitHub-Copilot-Challenges** resource group throughout this challenge.

 ## Challenge Objectives: